 Direct Grants to Insular Areas

-In 2018, \$12.7 million in Technical Assistance funds were provided to directly benefit the seven insular areas.
+In 2019, OIA received \$41 million in Technical Assistance grant requests.
+Over \$20 million in Technical Assistance was provided in 2019.
 See preceding chart for amounts by insular area.
 Highlights of some of the awarded financial assistance include: